-C Low Latency Monitoring mode can be used to circumvent latency caused by higher buffer settings when recording.
+Low Latency Monitoring mode can be used to circumvent latency caused by higher buffer settings when recording.
 This can be toggled on and off by clicking Options > Low Latency Monitoring in Pro Tools.

-RTAS Processors
+Host Processors

-The RTAS Processors setting determines the number of processors in your computer allocated for RTAS (Real-Time AudioSuite) plug-in processing.
+The Host Processors setting lets you manage multi-processor support for RTAS (Real-Time AudioSuite) plug-in processing.

-With computers that have multiple processors, or that feature multi-core processing or hyperthreading, this setting lets you enable multiprocessor support for RTAS plug-ins.
-Used in combination with the CPU Usage Limit setting, the RTAS Processors setting lets you control the way RTAS processing and other Pro Tools tasks are handled by the system.
+Used in combination with the CPU Usage Limit setting, the Host Processors setting lets you control the way RTAS and other host-based processing tasks are carried out by the system.